 If the outcry is close in time to the alleged offense, the police will encourage the complaining witness to go to a hospital and undergo a sexual assault examination by a nurse trained to conduct this kind of examination.
 This examination will include carefully observing and recording any bruising or tearing or other signs of violence, and the extraction of DNA samples.
 The examiner will also get a detailed statement concerning the allegation from the complainant.

 The police investigator assigned to a sexual assault case also will often have the complainant call the suspect to discuss “what happened” on the telephone and will record the conversation without the suspect’s knowledge.
-The police hope the suspect will incriminate themselves, must often in the form of the apology to the complainant.
+The police hope the suspect will incriminate themselves, most often in the form of an apology to the complainant.

 Because the police immediately will seek to get an incriminating statement from the suspect, it is imperative, therefore, that if someone learns that they are being accused of sexual assault that they do not delay contacting a board-certified criminal defense lawyer with experience in defending cases of alleged sexual assault.
-Proper legal advice at this stage may be the difference between a case being dismissed or spending decades in prison.
+Proper legal advice from an experienced Dallas sex crimes defense lawyer at this stage may be the difference between a case being dismissed or spending decades in prison.

 People accused of these offenses often mistakenly believe that they will not be charged with an offense because the case boils down to a “he said, she said.”
 This is not true, and the police and prosecutors routinely bring cases to trial in sexual assault cases in which there is little to no corroborating evidence.

-Usually, the defendant in these cases learns of the accusation before being formally charged or indicted by a grand jury.
+Usually, the defendant in a sexual assault case learns of the accusation before being formally charged or indicted by a grand jury.
 During this period of time the defense generally does not have the ability to examine the State’s evidence.

 Even with limited information, in some cases the defense will attempt to prevent the client from being indicted by submitting a “grand jury letter.”
 In most Texas counties prosecutors are willing to provide the defendant’s grand jury letter to the grand jury for consideration when deciding whether to return an indictment against the defendant.
 One must be cautious, however, before taking this step.
 The downside to presenting such a letter is that the State will then know of facts favorable to the defense or how the defense plans to defend the case.